About Beluga Whales

 SW: They make their homes in Arctic ocean and its adjoining seas, including the Bering Sea, the Gulf of Alaska and the Hudson Bay, among others.

 Q: Are they endangered?

 SW: In Alaska, about 375 beluga whales live in the northern part of Cook Inlet.
-Unfortunately, this population is listed as endangered due to its small size and lack of recovery from earlier hunting and other threats.
+Unfortunately, this population is listed as “endangered” due to its small size and lack of recovery.

 Q: What do they eat?

-SW: Beluga whales eat about 100 different types of mainly bottom-dwelling animals like octopus, squid, crabs, snails, sandworms, and a variety of fishes.
+SW: Belugas like octopus, squid, crabs, snails, sandworms, and a variety of fishes.

 Q: How big do they get?

-SW: Males average around 11 to 15 feet long, females are only slightly smaller, averaging around 9.5 to 13 feet.
-They weigh an average of about 3,000 pounds.
+SW: Males average around 11-15 feet long, females are only slightly smaller, averaging around 9.5-13 feet.